 Financial Ratios Comparison

-The table below provides a comparative overview of the most recent financial ratios for CDW Corporation and CrowdStrike Holdings, Inc. This analysis will help you understand their financial health and performance metrics.
+In this section, I provide a comparative analysis of the most recent revenue and financial ratios for CDW Corporation (CDW) and CrowdStrike Holdings, Inc. (CRWD).

 | Metric | CDW | CRWD |